 A trustee has a fiduciary duty to uphold the terms of the trust and has certain rights over the trust.
 So if a beneficiary is supposed to get something according to the trust, it’s the trustee’s job to make sure that happens.

-Note: A trustee can be a beneficiary of the trust but still must maintain their fiduciary duties to the trust.
+Note: A trustee can also be a beneficiary of the trust, but still must maintain their fiduciary duties to the trust.
+This includes avoiding any situations that involve a conflict of interest.

-Remember: like in most law, the specifics are everything
+Remember: as with most laws, the specifics are everything

 Good luck!